bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>3.
 JS Plotly</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Plotly is a JavaScript graphing library that allows developers to create interactive and publication - quality graphs .
-It
+<p>Plotly is a JavaScript graphing library that allows developers to create interactive
-supports various chart types, including line plots, bar charts, pie charts, scatter plots, and more .
-Plotly provides easy - to - use APIs for customization and interactivity.</p>
+and publication-quality graphs.
+It supports various chart types, including line plots, bar charts, pie charts, scatter plots, and more.
+Plotly provides easy-to-use APIs for customization and interactivity.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example - Creating a Line Chart with Plotly:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->